juanojeda/new-music-friday/docs/requirements/REQ-009-dynamic-theme-from-artwork.md

 ## Functional Requirements

 - FR-009-001: Generate unique SVG artwork for each playlist using jdenticon
-  - Description: When playlists are fetched, generate a unique SVG artwork for each playlist using its ID as the seed with the jdenticon library.
+  - Description: When playlists are fetched (as part of the fetch-playlists task), generate a unique SVG artwork for each playlist using its ID as the seed with the jdenticon library.
+The generated SVG must be included in the playlists.nmf.json payload.
   - Pre-conditions: Playlist data is available with unique IDs.
-  - Post-conditions: Each playlist has a corresponding SVG artwork.
+  - Post-conditions: Each playlist in playlists.nmf.json has a corresponding SVG artwork.
   - Acceptance Criteria:
     ```Gherkin
-    Scenario: Generate SVG artwork for playlist
+    Scenario: Generate SVG artwork for playlist during fetch-playlists
       Given a playlist with a unique ID
-      When playlists are fetched
+      When the fetch-playlists task runs
       Then an SVG artwork is generated for each playlist using jdenticon
+      And the SVG is included in the playlists.nmf.json payload
     ```
   - Dependencies: Playlist fetching logic

 - FR-009-002: Extract dominant color from SVG artwork
   - Description: For each generated SVG, extract the dominant color using a color analysis library (e.g., color-thief, node-vibrant) by rendering the SVG to a canvas and analyzing pixel data.
+This must occur during the fetch-playlists task, and the dominant color must be included in the playlists.nmf.json payload.
   - Pre-conditions: SVG artwork is generated for each playlist.
-  - Post-conditions: Each playlist has a dominant color value stored in its data.
+  - Post-conditions: Each playlist in playlists.nmf.json has a dominant color value stored in its data.
   - Acceptance Criteria:
     ```Gherkin
-    Scenario: Extract dominant color from SVG
+    Scenario: Extract dominant color from SVG during fetch-playlists
       Given a playlist with generated SVG artwork
-      When the SVG is rendered to a canvas
+      When the fetch-playlists task runs
-      Then the dominant color is extracted and stored with the playlist data
+      Then the dominant color is extracted and stored with the playlist data in playlists.nmf.json
     ```
   - Dependencies: FR-009-001